 The working relationship between the Foundation and FDA has helped to contribute to the advancement of focused ultrasound therapy.
 A major milestone was achieved in 2011 when the FDA for the first time officially recognized the field of focused ultrasound and its potential as “a leading-edge technology to perform surgery without incisions,” and as a way to “reduce the number of invasive surgeries that patients need."

-Currently, there is not widespread reimbursement from private or government payers for focused ultrasound therapy.
-Until payers are willing to cover focused ultrasound therapy, patients will have limited access to this non-invasive treatment alternative.
+Currently, there is limited reimbursement for focused ultrasound therapy.
+Until payers are willing to cover focused ultrasound therapy, patients will not have widespread access to this non-invasive treatment alternative.

 To help make a case for coverage, the Foundation is establishing collaborations and developing methods to heighten the likelihood of new applications being considered commercially viable and reimbursable.
 As new clinical trials are designed, the Foundation is consulting with researchers to ensure that studies are designed from the start not only to demonstrate safety and efficacy, but also to meet insurers’ requirements for superior long-term benefits, quality of life, and cost-effectiveness.